Common Names

 - Treat menstrual cramps

-- Treat symptoms of menopause such as hot flashes
+- Treat symptoms of menopause (permanent end of menstrual cycles) such as hot flashes

 Dong quai also has other uses that haven’t been studied by doctors to see if they work.

-Talk with your healthcare provider before taking supplements or higher amounts of dong quai.
+Talk with your healthcare provider before taking dong quai supplements.
 Herbal supplements can interact with some medications and affect how they work.

 For more information, read the “What else do I need to know?” section below.